If you've been in a crash with another vehicle, suffered a hit and run, or hit an object and suffered damage to your vehicle, we’re here to help.

 We recommend using an ICBC-accredited facility as your repairs will be guaranteed for as long as you own your vehicle.
 Find an ICBC-accredited repair shop.

 ICBC pays most shops directly for the estimated repair work.

 When the repairs are done, you may have to pay a deductible to the shop.
 A deductible is the amount you have to pay towards repairs before your insurance covers the rest.

 You may have to pay depreciation on some parts and/or labour that are subject to wear and tear.
 Talk to your estimator for details.

 Will I have to pay more for insurance?

 If you're more than 25 per cent responsible for a crash, you will likely have to pay more for insurance unless you have a long, claim-free record.
 The premium on your Optional insurance may go up, too.

-Find out more about Claims and your insurance costs.
+Find out more about Drivers, experience, and crash history.